Redirects using a Meta refresh

 Why is this important?

-We recommend using a 301 redirect wherever possible, which matches Google's recommendations.
+If possible we recommend switching to a HTTP 301 redirect, which matches Google's recommendations.

 What does the Hint check?